-Welcome to the 6th in the series, this time we’re going to talk about Winget and the new application deployment methods in Intune.
+Welcome to the 6th in the Road to CE series, this time we’re going to talk about Winget and the new application deployment methods in Intune.
 Winget and the new Store deployment method are a key pillar in CE, ensuring apps are up to date.
 This post was partially written with Bing Chat Compose.

 What is Winget?